mastefano64/AppMasterDetail/README.md

 - **previousSelection: any[]**: Contains the previous selected items.

-Properties of the "**TableEditActionArgs**" object passed when the "**detailtableselection**" event is triggered.
+Properties of the "**TableEditActionArgs**" object passed when the "**detailtableaction**" event is triggered.
 This is present only in operations related to a table.

 - **page: number**: Current page.